danibcorr/creative_electronics_final_project/README_EN.md

 ## 👤 Contributors
 Made by Clara Rubio Almagro, Laura Sánchez Sánchez and Daniel Bazo Correa, students of Electronic Systems Engineering at the University of Málaga.

+The main idea can be found in this [link](https://www.instructables.com/Automated-Robotic-Arm-That-Learns-Ft-Tinkercad-Ard/).

 ## 🦾 Steps

 The steps carried out for the elaboration of the project can be found in this [link](https://github.com/danibcorr/creative_electronics_final_project/blob/main/Steps/English/ROBOTIC%20ARM.md).